Miguel Castro: Houston Astros

 On December 30, 2024, Castro signed a minor league contract with the Houston Astros that included an invitation to spring training.
 Castro was assigned to the Triple-A Sugar Land Space Cowboys to begin the 2025 season, where he logged a 3–0 record and 2.29 ERA with 20 strikeouts and five saves across 17 appearances.

 Chicago White Sox

 On May 15, 2025, Castro was traded to the Chicago White Sox in exchange for international bonus pool space.
 The next day, the White Sox selected Castro's contract, adding him to their active roster.
 In six appearances for Chicago, he struggled to a 7.50 ERA with four strikeouts over six innings of work.
 On May 28, Castro suffered a season-ending knee injury after slipping on first base while covering on a ground ball during a game against the New York Mets.
 The injury was later revealed to be a torn patellar tendon.

+On January 15, 2026, Castro signed a minor league contract with the Los Angeles Angels.
+However, it was revealed on February 11, that the deal had fallen through and he would not join the Angels.

+Leones de Yucatán

+On February 13, 2026, Castro signed with the Leones de Yucatán of the Mexican League.
+In 40 relief appearances for Yucatán, he posted a 2–3 record with a 4.89 ERA and 43 strikeouts across 38 2/3 innings pitched.

+Sultanes de Monterrey

+On August 4, 2026, Castro was traded to the Sultanes de Monterrey of the Mexican League in exchange for Stephen Tarpley.